froboy/yusaopeny_docs/content/en/docs/development/Important-versions-for-upgrade-path/_index.md

   5. Upgrade all contrib modules on the Drupal 10 site to their latest versions (`composer update`).

 See [Version Constraints practices for YMCA Website Services]({{< relref "Composer-version-constraints-for-Open-Y" >}})
+- `10.3.0.1` - Drupal 10|9 release, before New Demo Content and Initial Replacement Paragraphs to Blocks for Native Layout Builder Experience
+- `10.3.1` - Drupal 10|9 release, New Demo Content and Initial Replacement Paragraphs to Blocks for Native Layout Builder Experience.
+In this release we bumped a lot of dependencies to become up to date

 ## Known issues